Hocus Pocus (franchise): Hocus Pocus 2 (2022)

 In 1653, in Salem, the teenage Winifred Sanderson is banned from the village by the local Reverend Traske after refusing to marry John Pritchett.
-After causing havoc in the town, she runs with sister Sarah and Mary to a forbidden forest.
+After causing havoc in the town, she runs with sisters Sarah and Mary to a forbidden forest.
 There, they meet the Mother Witch, who gives Winifred a magic spell book.
 In the present day, 29 years after the events of the first film, in 2022, an aspirant witch named Becca is celebrating her 16th birthday with her friend Izzy.
 When the owner of a magic store named Gilbert gives a magic black candle to Becca for her birthday, she goes to the forest with Izzy along with their other friend Cassie and they accidentally summon the Sanderson sisters.
 Winifred, Sarah, and Mary Sanderson return to seek children to eat and plan revenge against Reverend Traske's descendants.
 The trio must figure out how to stop the child-hungry witches from wreaking havoc on the world.